ibm-cloud-docs/openshift/openshift_storage_ocs_prep.md

 **Minimum required permissions**: **Administrator** platform access role and the **Manager** service access role for the cluster in {{site.data.keyword.containerlong_notm}}.

-The OpenShift Container Storage add-on is available as a Technical Preview feature and might change without prior notice.
+The OpenShift Container Storage add-on is available as a technology preview feature and might change without prior notice.
 Do not use this feature for production workloads.
 {: preview}

 <br />

-## VPC: Planning your OpenShift Container Storage set up
+## VPC: Planning your OpenShift Container Storage setup
 {: #ocs-vpc-plan}
 Before you install OCS in your VPC Gen 2 cluster, you must make sure that the following prerequisite conditions are met:

 1. [Install the `oc` CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).
-1. Create a [VPC Gen 2 cluster](/docs/containers?topic=containers-clusters) with at least 3 worker nodes.
-For high availability, create a cluster with at least 1 worker node per zone across 3 zones.
-Each worker node must have a minimum of 16 CPUs and 64GB RAM.
+1. Create a [VPC Gen 2 cluster](/docs/containers?topic=containers-clusters) with at least three worker nodes.
+For high availability, create a cluster with at least one worker node per zone across three zones.
+Each worker node must have a minimum of 16 CPUs and 64 GB RAM.

 **Next steps**: [Install OCS in your cluster](/docs/openshift?topic=openshift-ocs-storage-install).

 <br />

-## Classic: Planning your OpenShift Container Storage set up
+## Classic: Planning your OpenShift Container Storage setup
 {: #ocs-classic-plan}
 Before you install OCS in your cluster, you must make sure that the following prerequisite conditions are met:

 1. [Install the `oc` CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).
 1. [Review the SDS worker node flavors](/docs/openshift?topic=openshift-planning_worker_nodes#sds-table).
-1. Create a [classic cluster](/docs/containers?topic=containers-clusters) with a minimum of 1 worker node per zone across 3 zones.
-Create a cluster with worker nodes of flavor type `mb4c.32x384.3.8tb.ssd` or `mb4c.20x64.2x1.9tb.ssd` which have the required local disks for OCS.
+1. Create a [classic cluster](/docs/containers?topic=containers-clusters) with a minimum of one worker node per zone across three zones.
+Create a cluster with worker nodes of flavor type `mb4c.32x384.3.8tb.ssd` or  that have the required local disks for OCS.
 1. [Prepare your classic cluster](#ocs-cluster-prepare-classic).

 ### Classic: Preparing your cluster for an OpenShift Container Storage installation.